zhangwanyue/sootWithLibs/README.md

 [http://soot-build.cs.uni-paderborn.de/nexus/repository/soot-snapshot/]

 * ATTENTION:
-jasmin-3.0.0 dependent on java_cup.jar(see the pom.xml of jasmin-3.0.0 for detail), but java_cup.jar have not be compiled in jasmin-3.0.0.jar, so you need to add this to soot project's pom.xml(It really stuck me for a long time!!!)
+jasmin-3.0.0 depends on java_cup.jar(see the pom.xml of jasmin-3.0.0 for detail), but java_cup.jar have not be compiled in jasmin-3.0.0.jar, so you need to add this to soot project's pom.xml(It really stuck me for a long time!!!)

 ```xml
 <dependency>